Global drug industry tightens anti-corruption code

 Johnson & Johnson settled for $78 million with British and U.S. authorities last April, after disclosing payments to doctors in Greece, Poland and Romania, while Pfizer reached an outline deal in a separate case late last year.

-The new IFPMA code extends the rules covering drug company behavior to also include interactions with medical institutions and patient organizations, as well as healthcare professionals, such as prescribing doctors.
+The new IFPMA code extends the rules covering drug company behaviour to also include interactions with medical institutions and patient organisations, as well as healthcare professionals, such as prescribing doctors.

 It also makes clearer the dividing line between promotional aid and items of medical utility - which are allowed, and personal and cash gifts - which are not.